 n_e_vertical = enbw(y1)

-In this experiment, I determined the Modulation Transfer Function of my smartphone camera using 25 objects ranging from 100lp/cm down to 2lp/cm.
-The modulation transfer function measures the response of an optical system to low and high spatial frequencies.
-I analyzed how the spatial frequency of the objects affects the spatial resolution of my smartphone camera.
+In this experiment, the Modulation Transfer Function of the smartphone camera is determined using 25 objects ranging from 100lp/cm down to 2lp/cm.
+The response of an optical system to low and high spatial frequencies is measured by the modulation transfer function.
+How the spatial frequency of the objects affects the spatial resolution of the smartphone camera is analyzed.

-Measurement, the tools I have used, and the medium are very important in this experiment.
+Measurement, the tools used, and the medium are very important in this experiment.
 Because of the low light, the medium intensity values are small.
-Additionally, due to the low DPI of the printer I have used, the sampling process is not very efficient.
+Additionally, due to the low DPI of the printer used, the sampling process is not very efficient.

-The MTF in the horizontal direction is strictly decreasing as expected because the spatial frequency of the objects is decreasing.
-In Figure 9.b, there are fluctuations in the MTF in the vertical direction.
-The sampling process is probably not very efficient in my experiment.
+The MTF in the horizontal direction is strictly decreasing as is expected because the spatial frequency of the objects is decreasing.
+In Figure 9.b, fluctuations in the MTF in the vertical direction are present.
+The sampling process is probably not very efficient in the experiment.
 The low light level in the room, low DPI printed paper, camera angle, and reflections contribute to these errors.
-When the spatial frequency is lower, objects are distinguishable and do not interact with each other; therefore, peak-to-peak variations shouldn’t be affected that much.
+When the spatial frequency is lower, objects are distinguishable and do not interact with each other; therefore, peak-to-peak variations are not affected that much.
 However, if the spatial frequency of the objects increases, they become indistinguishable.
-The spatial resolution of the optical device is, of course, important here, but it still affects the intensity of the objects.
+The spatial resolution of the optical device is, of course, important here, but the intensity of the objects is still affected by it.

 The camera’s noise equivalent bandwidth values are 1.0129 for vertical and 1.2676 for horizontal.